anthonymmwila/anthonymmwila/PROFILE.md

 degree of Science In Computing, (BscCOM) at Cavendish University Zambia.
-Along with supposed expertise in Full-stack development, I possess an unwavering and fierce passion for UI/UX design and development.
-Being able to provide users with that exquisite feel and experience is what excites me the most.
+Along with supposed expertise in Full-stack development, I possess an unwavering and fierce passion for UI/UX design and development, being able to provide users with that exquisite feel and experience is what excites me the most.
-Throughout the course of my academic journey so far, I have gained reasonable experience in various fields of the industry, including System Analysis & Design, Computer Hardware & Maintenance, Computer Ethics & Professionalism... and many more.
+Throughout the course of my academic journey so far, I have gained reliable experience in various fields of the industry, including System Analysis & Design, Computer Hardware & Maintenance, Computer Ethics & Professionalism, and many more.
 I have also worked in teams, both in and outside the Computer Science scope and this has added to my experience and skill in Communication and Collaboration.